djferrera/Kickstarter/README.md

 # Kickstarter
-Columbia Data Analytics Boot Camp: First Homework Assignment
+Columbia Data Analytics Boot Camp: Excel Homework Assignment

 Three Kickstarter conclusions based on provided data:
 1. Kickstarter campaign categories where you are most likely to experience success: Film & Video, Music, and Theater (NOTE: Film & Video is exclusive to the US.
 Music and Theater are both US and International).
 Food, Journalism and Publishing tend to be failures.